-Full-Time Students The normal registration for any semester is 15 credits, although up to 19 credits in some major programs may be carried without special approval.
+Full-Time Students Students completing 128 credits in eight (8) semesters requires an average load of 16 credits per semester, although up to 19 credits in some major programs may be carried without special approval.
 Registration for more than this number of credits per semester is permitted only under unusual circumstances and requires high academic standing and written approval of the student's advisor, department chairperson and the appropriate dean.

-A student must be registered throughout the semester for a minimum of 12 credits to be considered full time.
+· A student must be registered throughout the semester for a minimum of 12 credits to be considered full time.
 A student who registers for a minimum full-time load and then withdraws from courses, bringing the credit load below the minimum full-time requirements, relinquishes full-time status.

-Part-Time Students Students carrying less than 12 credits are part-time students.
+Part-Time Students Students carrying fewer than 12 credits are part-time students.